Christopher-Peterson/hybrid_methylation/docker/README.md

 # Docker/Singularity Setup

 This project uses Docker (and Singularity, the TACC-equivalent version) for installation and version control of bioniformatics packages.
+When installed correctly, these are invisible to the end-user.

 ## Installation